tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/basic-aws.md

 - **AWS Management Console**: the web-based, graphical user interface (GUI) that serves as the central point for managing and accessing all services and resources within your Amazon Web Services (AWS) account.
 - AWS Systems Manager Session Manager: the web-based console used to connect to your EC2 instance

+## S3

+Bucket (`S3`) is the term AWS uses for what we would call a directory.

+a bucket name must be unique across the entire S3 system

 ## What can you do with AWS?

 The web shop consists of dynamic content (such as products and their prices) and static content (such as the company logo).
 Splitting these up would reduce the load on the web servers and improve performance by delivering the **static content** over a **content delivery network (CDN)**.